 ● DDOS attacks: with the use of the gateway, we can control multiple DDOS attacks on a single service;

-● SQL Injection: this is an old practice of malicious people to manipulate data in general, including deleting the entire database.
+● SQL Injection: this is an old practice of malicious people manipulating data in general, including deleting the entire database.
 DB1 works with high-level tools such as .NET, Java, and Go Lang that natively bring security against this type of attack;

 ● Cross-site Scripting (XSS): in this type of attack, someone can download your website and change the code by injecting client-side scripts.
-With the use of a VPN and JWT token, we do not have any loopholes that would allow this to happen.
+Using a VPN and JWT token, we do not have any loopholes to allow this to happen.
 We use restrictive CORS policies to prevent this type of attack.

 Security is a constant: How are we protecting ourselves in the long run?

-In addition to the above-mentioned implementations which we are starting with in the project, we are also engaged in the constant validation of libraries.
-On the front-end, we use widespread libraries in the market to speed it up and avoid rework.
-The risk of libraries is to use them without the security criterion.
+In addition to the implementations mentioned above, which we are starting within the project, we are also engaged in the constant validation of libraries.
+We use widespread libraries in the market on the front end to speed it up and avoid rework.
+The risk of libraries is using them without the security criterion.
 Here at DB1, we run validations to find the libraries updated with new secure versions.
 We will update the client’s front-end libraries, revisiting them periodically.
 With these constant updates, we avoid attack gaps.
 We also use tools for front-end vulnerability scans to prevent attacks.

 Another DB1 practice that aims at constant security of all projects is a security testing process that includes the simulation of attacks.
-On our team, we have professional security experts who run test attacks on projects to check for threats and possible vulnerabilities.
+We have professional security experts who test attacks on projects to check for threats and possible vulnerabilities on our team.
 In this way, we can anticipate risks and apply effective protective measures.

-Security testing has an enormous importance for applications as it ensures that sensitive data remains confidential.
-In this type of test, the expert plays the role of the various types of attackers (hackers, crackers, ethical hackers, and script kiddies) to find bugs related to the security of the system.
+Security testing has enormous importance for applications as it ensures that sensitive data remains confidential.
+In this type of test, the expert plays the role of the various types of attackers (hackers, crackers, ethical hackers, and script kiddies) to find bugs related to the system’s security.
 When it comes to social engineering, security testing is a must to protect data.

-“New security tools arise in the market all the time, and with them, new forms of attacks as well.
-Unfortunately, there is no silver bullet to protect a system 100%, so here at DB1 we treat security as culture, always looking for new ways to protect our customers data.”- Jaime Yule Jacobson, developer and technical leader at DB1 Global Software.
+“New security tools arise in the market and new forms of attacks.
+Unfortunately, there is no silver bullet to protect a system 100%, so here at DB1, we treat security as a culture, always looking for new ways to protect our customer’s data.”- Jaime Yule Jacobson, developer and technical leader at DB1 Global Software.